KienVietTrungNguyen/KienVietTrungNguyen/README.md

 ## 👨‍💻 About Me
-Transitioning into Data Analytics from a background in Banking, Finance, and Accounting, I combine financial knowledge with analytical thinking to support data-driven decision-making.
+Transitioning into Data Analytics from a background in Banking, and Finance and 1+ year working as a Accountant, I combine financial knowledge with analytical thinking to support data-driven decision-making.
 With over one year of experience in accounting and a strong interest in banking analytics, I am passionate about transforming complex datasets into actionable business insights.

-I continuously enhance my technical and analytical capabilities through hands-on projects in Banking Analytics, Business Intelligence, Financial Analysis, and Data Engineering.
+I continuously enhance my technical and analytical capabilities through hands-on projects in Banking Analytics, Business Analytics, and Financial Analysis.
 My goal is to contribute to strategic growth, operational efficiency, and risk management within the banking and financial services industry.

 ---